southeo/C3G_Search_Project/README.md

 # C3G_Search_Project
 Compares user input to online EBI database and returns the location of the queried files on Beluga.
+The program can be run with the following command:
+` python FinderScript.py -q [query table].txt -r [ref table].txt `

+` python FinderScript.py --query_table [query table].txt --ref_table [ref table].txt `

 ## Valid Search Parameters
 Search parameters must be in the first line of the query file.
 Searches must include at least one of these parameters, copied exactly.